qsideinstitute/federal-criminal-sentencing/master.md

 What is halfway between 0 and 1?
 It is 1/2.
 What is halfway between horse and dog?
 There is no such thing!
-Thinking about each type of data is very important so that we don’t code silly things like the mean of animal species!
+Thinking about each type of data is very important so that we don’t code silly things like the mean of animal species.

 There are two main types of data: **categorical data** and **numerical data**.
 Some examples of categorical data would be color, ethnicity, employment status, or states/countries.
 These have unique values, like California or Oregon.
+In other words, categorical variables take on discrete, finite values.

-Some examples of numerical data are temperature, height and salary.
+On the other hand, numerical data is in number form.
+Some examples of numerical data are temperature, height, and salary.
 It makes perfect sense to be 165.8 cm tall or for the temperature to be 82.4 degrees outside.

 There are some confusing data types that use numbers to *represent* categorical data, like zip code.
 You may live in the zip code 90201,